guillerminabasso/SQL_Project_Data_Job_Analysis/README.md

 This project explores the Data Analytics job market in 2023 through SQL-based analysis.
 It was developed as part of a YouTube SQL course, which provided the datasets and the overall structure of the analysis.

-While following the course framework, I expanded several sections by conducting additional analyses whenever I felt a deeper investigation would provide more meaningful insights or help me better understand the data.
+While following the course framework, I expanded several sections by conducting additional analyses whenever I felt a deeper investigation would provide more meaningful insights or help me better understand the data and the tools involved.

+In addition to the SQL queries covered in the course, I performed supplementary analyses using Excel and basic statistical techniques, including salary distribution analysis, outlier detection using the Interquartile Range (IQR) method, and data visualization.
+These extensions allowed me to practice a broader set of data analytics skills and gain deeper insights into the job market.

 This project therefore reflects both the course objectives and my own analytical approach to exploring salary trends, in-demand skills, and job market characteristics.

 🔍 SQL queries?
 Check them out here: [[project_sql folder](/project_sql/)](https://github.com/guillerminabasso/SQL_Project_Data_Job_Analysis/tree/main/project.sql)